 Like so many other brands on our list, the Baby Brezza is prone to leaking if the threads aren’t completely dry and clear.
-In most cases, powder formula may cause a small buildup in the threads of the cap and results in leaking.
+In most cases, powder formula may cause a small buildup in the threads of the cap and result in leaking.
 Mom’s also reported that powdered formula tends to clog up the vent.

 Eliminate leaking by following these simple tips:

-- Always make sure the bottle, cap and nipple are cleaned and dried thoroughly before use.
+- Always make sure the bottle, cap, and nipple are cleaned and dried thoroughly before use.